 The primary goal of a digital marketer is to grow, nurture, and retain an online presence.
 The marketing process follows a stepwise approach to retain customers and attract new ones.
 This stepwise approach is also known as the marketing funnel.
 Through a marketing funnel, a website visitor turns into a customer.
 Each step of the funnel is designed to attract, convert, and retain customers.

 An email funnel is similar to a marketing funnel.
 It is an automated process that facilitates email marketing and measures its efficacy in converting leads.
-White label email service is also another great way to generate leads apart from the sales funnel but can create more opportunities.
+White label email service is also another great way to do a lead generation apart from the sales funnel but can create more opportunities.

 Are you still confused?
 Want to know how emails boost conversion?